yip/concept/content/02_Virtue.md

 We see the world lacking in a medium to convey and discover events.
 Events of all types, from entertainment and birthday parties to news-streams and disaster timelines.

 Human lives are composed of events, large and small, and our effectiveness at recording and discovering these has been hugely lacking.
 An event is not just a Facebook Album, a Twitter stream, or a blog post.
 An event is a real-time slice of our lives bounded by a topical consistency and measured by its significance and positiveness.
-As such, humanity would greatly benefit from a free, open-source and all-encompassing medium for the reporting and archiving these events.
+As such, people would greatly benefit from a free, open-source and all-encompassing medium for the reporting and archiving these events.

 ### But why "open source" it?